szoftveres/RF_Microwave/radar/README.md

 ### Testing and processing

-The initial testing was done on a straight section of street with some car traffic.
-The analog signals of the continuously running radar were fed into a PC, and several audio recordings were made when a vehicle passed by.
+The initial testing was done on a straight section of street with light vehicle traffic - several seconds long audio recordings were made when a vehicle was passing by.

 ![earth](earth.png)

 The processing script detects the sweeps and performs FFT on the samples of each sweep.
-The resulting 2-dimensional color map shows objects at various distances (Y-axis) as a function of time (X-axis).
+The resulting 2-dimensional image shows objects at various distances (Y-axis) as a function of time (X-axis).

 ![car_with_noise](car_with_noise.png)

-Since the environment has a lot of stationary reflecting objects (buildings, etc..), the radar image is mostly showing static frequency components (horizontal lines).
+The image mostly shows static frequency components (horizontal lines) from stationary reflecting objects (buildings, etc..).

-These components can be characterized (e.g. by taking an initial measurement, or by calculating an average value for each component throughout the plot, etc..) and subtracted from each sweep, resulting in an image that better highlights moving objects.
+These components can be characterized (e.g. by taking an initial measurement, or by calculating an average value for each component throughout the plot, etc..) and subtracted from each sweep, resulting in an image that better highlights moving objects - in this case, a vehicle moving away from the radar:

 ![car_without_noise](car_without_noise.png)